-As mentioned above, topical cannabis has antiseptic, anti-inflammatory, and pain-relieving qualities.
+As mentioned above, Cannabis Lotion has antiseptic, anti-inflammatory, and pain-relieving qualities.
 These properties make topicals excellent to have on hand as a general first aid tool.

 While creams and balms should generally not be applied to open wounds, topical cannabis can be applied to the skin for localized relief of swelling, aches, pains, and potentially as a wound-healing aid.

 2. Insect bites

 Feeling itchy?
 The anti-inflammatory and numbing properties of cannabis make topical application particularly useful for insect bites and stings.
 Though, it’s important to treat infected areas with the appropriate antiseptic before applying a cannabis salve.